tayljordan/martcal/README.md

 -----------

 Martcal is a Python package for calculating the distance from any point at sea to a port, accounting for land masses.
-The outcome uses a grid and to derive a trigonometric solution.
+The outcome uses a grid to derive a trigonometric solution.
 The application is not quality tested and may be unsuitable for commercial use.

 Installation